Course Reserves Policy

 - type of reprint (ditto, photography, offset, typeset)

-- The process of granting permission requires time for the publisher to check the status of the copyright and to evaluate the nature of the request.
+The process of granting permission requires time for the publisher to check the copyright status and evaluate the request’s nature.
 It is advisable, therefore, to allow enough lead time to obtain permission before the materials are needed.